01 of 03

-By using layers you can make adjustments without changing the data of the layer underneath.
-This allows you to make multiple changes without having to start over each time an edit does turn out like you had intended.
+- Temporary edits: By using layers you can make adjustments without changing the data of the layer underneath.
+This allows you to make multiple changes without having to start over each time an edit does turn out as you had intended.

-Each time you change your image through adjustments or other edits, a small amount of data can be lost.
+- Avoid data loss: Each time you change your image through adjustments or other edits, a small amount of data can be lost.
 By using layers, your original image is protected from corruption (just remember to use "save as" and not "save").
-When you save the image with layers the edits are combined before permanently applying to your file so as to minimize any data loss.
+When you save the image with layers the edits are combined before permanently applying to your file to minimize any data loss.

 02 of 03